What are Line Impedance Stabilization Networks (LISNs)?

 A generic inductance value of a single straight cable can be calculated using the wire diameter, wire length, and permeability.
 A digital calculator can be accessed by clicking here.
 While most cabling does involve some curve or winding, generally the larger length and diameter the higher the inductance.
 It is best practice to reference the standard as the table below is generic, individual product requirements can vary.

-Impedance Stabilization Networks
+Impedance Stabilization Networks (ISNs)

 Impedance stabilization networks, commonly just called ISNs, are devices that can be used to measure emissions on different data lines as well as used in conducted RF applications.
 These networks will generally vary by cable types, IE coaxial, RJ11, RJ45, etc.

-Why are LISNs Used?
+Why are LISNs used?

 Conducted Emissions